metal-stack/metalctl/docs/metalctl_tenant_create.md

 ### Options

 ```
-      --annotation strings      add initial annotation, must be in the form of key=value, can be given multiple times to add multiple annotations, e.g. --annotation key=value --annotation foo=bar
+      --annotations strings     add initial annotations, must be in the form of key=value, can be given multiple times to add multiple annotations, e.g. --annotation key=value --annotation foo=bar
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
       --cluster-quota int32     cluster quota
       --description string      description of the tenant.